 According to the Takeovers Act, the (mandatory or voluntary) takeover offer must be addressed to all "securities" issued by the target which are not held by the offeror; for the purpose of the respective provision, "securities" are defined as (i) shares of the target carrying voting rights, and (ii) call option warrants issued by the target.
-A bidder is thus not under an obligation to also purchase non-voting shares in the target company.
+The prevailing view in practice is thus that the bidder is not under an obligation to also purchase non-voting shares in the target company.